clean-code-craft-tcq-1/reimagined-design-patterns-Karthick-Yocto/README.md

 **Problem statement:

-    Whenever try to communicate with two application in two different platform (32-bit and 64-bit), then we need interface(Trasulator).
+    Whenever try to communicate two application with two different platform (32-bit and 64-bit), then we should need interface(Trasulator).

       A( 32- bit)      ----Transulator(Adapter)----- B( 64 - bit)